javascript-tutorial/en.javascript.info/1-js/06-more-functions/03-closure/article.md

 As we've seen, in theory while a function is alive, all outer variabels are also retained.

-But in practice, Javascript engines try to optimize that.
+But in practice, JavaScript engines try to optimize that.
 They analyze variable usage and if it's easy to see that an outer variable is not used -- it is removed.

 **An important side effect in V8 (Chrome, Opera) is that such variable will become unavailable in debugging.**